MCShravan/Fraud-Detection-System-using-AI/README.md

 ## Installation

-To install and set up the AI-Based Fraud Detection project, follow these steps:
+To install and set up the Fraud Detection System Using Artificial Intelligence, follow these steps:

 1. Clone the repository: